What Is It?

 The sun gives us light, sustains all life on earth, and therefore our supply of food.
 It is essential to us for a great number of things such as warmth, light, photosynthesis, and vitamin D production.
 However, radiation from the sun can also damage DNA (deoxyribonucleic acid), affect the growth of plants, and contribute to the development of immune, and metabolic related disease conditions.

 Cosmic radiation is made up of particles that can permeate matter, displacing molecules, a process known as ionization.
 Ionizing radiation can damage cell DNA, (genetic material) by breaking down chemical bonds that change how cells divide, communicate or die.
 Free radicals are produced.
 At higher doses the biological function of cells can be damaged.
-The potential effects can cause genetic damage to human egg and sperm cells, which may lead to complications in a developing foetus.
+The potential effects can cause genetic damage to human egg and sperm cells, which may lead to complications in a developing fetus.

 - Altitude: The higher the altitude, the greater the amount of cosmic radiation exposure.
 This is because at higher altitudes the atmosphere of earth is less dense so the earth’s shield effect is weaker.